gvwilson/sdxpy/en/src/templating/index.md

 {: .continue}

-We didn't invent any of this from scratch, any more than we invented the parsing algorithm of [% x parser %] or the simple interpreter in [% x interpreter %].
+We didn't invent any of this from scratch, any more than we invented the simple interpreter in [% x interpreter %].
 Instead,
 we did what you are doing now: we read what other programmers had written